amethyst/dwarf_seeks_fortune/docs/brainstorm.md

     - Rocket boots, jetpack or car that, if used on a sufficiently long straight track, will exceed 88 MPH and travel through time, delivering the player to a different section of the level.
 If you do not include this in the game, you're clearly chicken, McFly.
 - Other
     - Trap that flings knife?
 More generically; tripwires or pressure plates that are activated by the player and that may trigger a variety of effects.
+    - Pockets of natural gas that will explode if you create a spark (IE use a tool) or use fire or explosives nearby.
+You could perhaps use this to set up elaborate chain reactions.
+As always, it is important that the player is able to predict exactly what the results of his actions are going to be.
+Explosions must be predictable in how they are triggered and what damage they cause.